 Capastat Side Effects

-Generic Name: capreomycin
+Generic name: capreomycin

-Applies to capreomycin: injection powder for solution
+Applies to capreomycin: injection powder for solution.

-- Greatly increased or decreased frequency of urination or amount of urine
+- change in the frequency of urination or amount of urine

 - increased thirst